Cais/opus-primus/readme.txt

 the case may be, individually noted.
 This may not be construed as overriding any item with a previously applied license, stated or not, which will take precedence.

+* Normalize.css is a project by Nicolas Gallagher and Jonathan Neal.
+Licensed as Public Domain - see http://necolas.github.com/normalize.css/

 == Screenshots ==